Welcome to Idea Machine!

 Section 6: A New Beginning

 Some parting thoughts.
 Please don't skip this lecture.
 It contains some important takeaways that I want you to take with you.

 Above all, I hope you have lots of fun and learn tons along the way!

 Listen to Tom Kelley, Managing Director of IDEO, talk about the importance of being observant.
 This clip focuses on two tips that are related specifically to being better observers: 1) Think like a traveler, and 2) Question assumptions.

 This video of Prof. Tina Seelig of Stanford University on the common characteristics of creativity is enlightening and entertaining.
 You are not required to watch this lecture in order to complete the rest of the course, but I do highly recommend it for your own benefit.

-Ali Rushdan has more than 6 years of experience in technical and entrepreneurial roles.
+Ali Rushdan is a Product/UX designer with more than 6 years of experience in technical and entrepreneurial roles.
 He has an undergraduate degree in Computer Science from McGill University and a MBA from the Ivey School of Business at Western University.
 Currently, he designs and develops rapid prototypes using mobile and emerging technologies at Manulife's RED Lab in Waterloo, Canada.

 He has published widely read articles on publications such as Fast Company, the InVision blog, Techvibes, and Medium.
-He mostly writes about innovation, product design, entrepreneurship and creativity on his blog, The Innovator's Odyssey.
+He mostly writes about innovation, product design, entrepreneurship and creativity on his blog.

 Ali currently lives in Mississauga, Canada but really considers himself a citizen of the world.